-The initial interview at NALHN antenatal clinic will take no more than 30 minutes and we expect the follow up interview after 4 weeks will also take approximately 30 minutes.
-At the 4 week interview you will receive a \$50 gift voucher for your time and participation.
+The first contact at the NALHN antenatal clinic will take no more than 30 minutes and we expect the follow up appointment after 4 weeks will also take approximately 30 minutes.
 We can provide you with cab-charge vouchers to attend the 4 week follow up at a community location.